wso2/people-ops-suite/apps/meet-app/backend/README.md

 ##### Summary:

-Retrieve the list of employees.
+Retrieve the list of internal employees.

 ##### Parameters